Getting to know how co-ownership works

 - Improve access to insurance

-Adopted in 2018, the changes made to the Civil Code of Québec and the new legislative provisions will help address certain problems related to co-ownership insurance.
+Bill 141 and Bill 41 were adopted in 2018 and 2020, respectively.
+Regulations can also refer to certain sections of the Bills.
+The changes made to the Civil Code of Québec and the new legislative provisions in effect have helped address some of the problems related to co-ownership insurance.

 For example, these changes clarify the obligations of the syndicates, co-owners and insurers regarding certain issues, including :